Contents: 1. Information 2. CEV 3. ULO 4. Peterson

 ULO 250 replica $30 12V 10W upper bulb, 12v 5W lower bulb, wires with no connectors

 These look the same on the outside.
 But the bulb holder is different, a metal plate with plastic bulb sockets that are loose.
-No rubber cushions/grommets and loose shaking bulb sockets will make the bulbs burn out frequently from vibration. besides that there is no upper mount hole or mount screw, but a hole can be drilled.
+You can see in the middle photo that the inside wire connectors are bare metal and almost touch the metal bulb holder, which is grounded.
+The light would flicker off and on if they did touch.
+No rubber cushions/grommets and loose shaking bulb sockets will make the bulbs burn out frequently from vibration.
+Besides that there is no upper mount hole or mount screw, but a hole can be drilled.

 4. Peterson Tail Lights